Egg Drop Coriander Broth

 Method

-1. Over a medium heat in a large pot, sweat the chopped onion and garlic down in the butter along with ½ tsp of salt flakes.
-Put the lid on and soften for 10 mins, stirring frequently.
+1. Over a medium heat in a large pot, sweat the chopped onion in the butter along with ½ tsp of salt flakes.
+Put the lid on and soften for 10 mins, stirring frequently (add a dash of water if the onions start to catch).

 Celariac goats cheese soup